Barbara (Minerd) McKnight was born in about 1838 in or near Wharton Township, Fayette County, PA the daughter of Henry and Hester (Sisler) Minerd.

 Details of her relatively short life are sketchy.
 She also has been known as "Mary."

 On Oct.
-23, 1854, when she was age 16, Barbara married 26-year-old Henry "Foxy" McKnight (1829-1915), seen here, the son of Henry and Mary McKnight.
-The ceremony was held at the home of her parents in Wharton Township, and was performed by J. Peters.
-The wedding was witnessed by Barbara's brother, Daniel Minerd, and by her brother in law, William McKnight, husband of Mahala Minerd.
+23, 1854, when she was age 16, Barbara married 26-year-old Henry "Foxy" McKnight (May 14, 1829-1915), the son of Henry and Mary (Washabaugh) McKnight.
+The ceremony was held in her parents' home in Wharton Township, performed by J. Peters, also of the township.
+The wedding nuptials were witnessed by Barbara's brother, Daniel Minerd, and by her brother in law, William McKnight, husband of Mahala Minerd.

-Barbara and Henry lived at Uniontown and Dawson, Fayette County, where Henry was a coal miner and coke oven laborer.
+Barbara and Henry lived at Uniontown and Dawson, Fayette County, where he worked as a coal miner and coke oven laborer.
 He stood 5 ft.
 8½ inches tall, with a fair complexion, grey eyes and sandy-red hair.

 When the federal census was enumerated in 1860, Barbara and Henry, along with their young daughter and son, lived in Upper Middletown, in Menallen Township, near Uniontown.
 There, Henry worked as a day laborer, and was marked as unable to read or write.